 - Reinstall.
 Yes, reinstall everything from scratch.
 Reinstall the operating system from your original installation media.
 (Or restore the system to an image backup you took when you got the machine, which preserved the “factory original” state.)
 Reinstall applications from their original media or saved downloads.

 - Update.
-Update everything, in particular making sure to bring Windows as completely up-to-date as possible for the most current protections against all known and patched vulnerabilities.
+Update everything.
+In particular, make sure to bring Windows as completely up-to-date as possible for the most current protections against all known and patched vulnerabilities.
 Applications, particularly your anti-malware tools, should be updated as well.

 - Restore.
 Restore your data by carefully copying it from the backups you created when we started.
-By “carefully,” I mean taking care to only copy the data you need, so as not to copy back the malware — don’t copy programs, downloads, or other potential sources of infection.
+By “carefully,” I mean take care to only copy the data you need, so as not to copy back the malware — don’t copy programs, downloads, or other potential sources of infection.

 - Learn.
 Take stock of how this happened, what you might have done to get infected in the first place, and what might have helped you recover more efficiently.
 Institute a frequent system backup.

 It’s not your fault, but it is your responsibility

 By now, I hope you can see why prevention is so much less painful than the cure.

-Taking a few extra steps to keep things up-to-date, avoiding those cute virus-laden downloads and attachments, and just generally learning how to stay safe is much easier than the recovery process I’ve just outlined.
+Taking a few extra steps to keep things up to date, avoiding those cute virus-laden downloads and attachments, and just generally learning how to stay safe is much easier than the recovery process I just outlined.

 And having backups can make the recovery process as close to painless as possible if you do get infected.